dagger/dagger/docs/current/labs/project-zenith.md

 ./hack/dev
 ```

-Finally, you need to configure the dagger environment variables to point to the running engine.
+Finally, you need to configure the Dagger environment variables to point to the running engine.

 1. If you use [direnv](https://direnv.net/), you can just: